- Business & Community

-In 2017, the NMB led the way in establishing a national cross-industry project in the UK to develop this metric.
+In 2017, the NMB led the way in establishing a national cross-industry project to develop this metric.
 It aimed to complement the current CDA definition and the effectiveness of the CDA procedure in reducing noise, as well as providing an additional performance target for Gatwick which could also be used at other airports.
 The new metric will enable the measurement and benchmarking of arrivals against a viable optimum low noise approach.
-This Future Airspace Strategy (FAS) sponsored initiative has been progressed at the request of the NMB and via GAL by the CAA’s Environmental Research Consultancy Department and NATS throughout 2019.
+This Future Airspace Strategy (FAS) sponsored initiative has been progressed at the request of the NMB and on behalf of GAL by the CAA’s Environmental Research Consultancy Department and NATS.

 A comprehensive review of departure noise limits and associated fines was completed in 2019.
 The review aimed to propose new noise limits and/or fine regimes to further incentivise aircraft to be flown more quietly, and to provide an additional financial incentive to airlines to make use of quieter aircraft types at Gatwick.
 The results of the review have been shared with the UK Department for Transport (DfT) to help inform future proposals to amend the current regime.
 The next steps following the conclusion of the Review will be taken forward in consultation with the NMB and DfT, who is currently drafting an Aviation Strategy which will include consideration of a review of noise limits.

-The Airline Noise League Table is designed to encourage airlines to reduce their noise impact by continually improving their operation and improving their fleet.
-The programme involves evaluating noise performance using a set of metrics and reporting the results publicly to incentivise good practice by airlines.
+The Airline Noise Performance Table is designed to encourage airlines to reduce their noise impact by continually improving their operation and enhancing their aircraft fleets.
+The programme involves evaluating noise performance using a set of metrics, engaging directly with selected airlines to discuss performance and reporting the results publicly to incentivise good practice by airlines.